MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 ~~~~~
 gcc version 10.2.0 (GCC)
 ~~~~~
-it means that you have version 10.
+t means that you have version 10.
 This is temporary problem and will be fixed over the time, once various patches and fixes will be applied to those libraries.
 In mean time you can fix that problem by editind `packages.yaml` in Mac OSX located in `~/.spack/darwin/packages.yaml` to set version 9 of gfortran compiler,
 ~~~~~~~
 - compiler:
     spec: apple-clang@12.0.0